Helm Chart Dependencies

 ---

-Allowing the User to Switch Dependencies On/Off
+Allowing the User to Switch Chart Dependencies On/Off

-Like charts, dependencies can be smart too, meaning, they can adapt to the user’s needs instead of statically being included all the time, no matter what.
 For example, a WordPress website can be sped up with Memcached.
-But not all users will want to use Memcached, for their own reasons.
-Maybe it doesn’t work well for their scenario or it breaks something.
+However, not all users will want to use Memcached for their own reasons.
+Maybe it doesn’t work well for their scenario, or it breaks something.
 In such cases, we can let our users control what dependency charts will be used and which won’t be used.
-For example, for Memcached we could do something like this; imagine this content in the Charts.yaml file
+In our case, we can make the use of Memcached optional by doing something like this in the Charts.yaml file.

 dependencies: